mrhowrad/proper-workflow-newprojectgithubfirst/README.md

 # proper-workflow-newprojectgithubfirst
 workflow with rstudio and github testing github first methodology <br />
-adding this line with rstudio
+adding this line with rstudio <br />
+adding a new line from github